 If you’re planning a meet-up with friends, try making it an active one.
 This works any time of year of course but December can be quite sedentary – sit to drive to a friend’s house, sit to eat, sit to drive home, sit to unwind with a show, and then it’s time to lay down for some sleep!
 You could plan a double date walking around a Christmas Market or outdoor family activities including ice skating, skiing or a winter nature walk.
 Maybe it’s even just a little Christmas shopping with friends getting some movement as you walk around the mall.

-If it’s dinner, do a bit of research and be the one to suggest a healthy place for lunch or dinner.
+If it’s dinner, do a bit of research and be the one to suggest a healthy restaurant.
 Wehl is a great place to start getting some ideas and inspiration from others about healthy activities, restaurants, cafes and more.

 5. Plan your holiday treats before you go

 First off, it is possible to celebrate and still eat healthy.
 If you look deep into what the season is truly about, it’s much more than just food.
 It doesn’t mean you have to “indulge” and go off your healthy diet – especially if you’ve been working hard all year to heal or just starting to adopt a new gluten-free diet or other diet considerations.
 Sure, some people might judge you for having the “healthy plate” at the table, but they’re not in charge of you, so just smile and always do what works for you and your health.